 The manuscript is concerned with the impact of systematic theory-bias error on the reliability of model projections.
 Section 2.4.2 (p.
-32) centrally discusses the meaning of propagated error and uncertainty.
+30) centrally discusses the meaning of propagated error and uncertainty.

-- 12. The application of naive error propagation theory for a compound measurement to this case completely ignores the feedbacks and complexity of the models that render any assumption of statistical independence between subsequent errors null and void. - 12.1.
+12. The application of naive error propagation theory for a compound measurement to this case completely ignores the feedbacks and complexity of the models that render any assumption of statistical independence between subsequent errors null and void.

+12.1.
 When an observation-based error is empirically demonstrated, ontological statistical assumptions are superfluous to subsequent uncertainty analysis.
-The ±4 Wm-2 longwave annual cloud forcing error is empirical and observational. - Both [Lauer, A and Hamilton, K, 2013] and [Jiang, JH et al., 2012] demonstrate that TCF error persists across a very large number of sequential calculational steps.
-This frees TCF error from any statistical assumptions concerning independence of subsequent-step error. - 12.2.
-The "feedbacks and complexity of the models" is rendered entirely irrelevant by the factual demonstration that model projected air temperature is linear and simple. - 12.3.
-The average CMIP5 cloud forcing error reported by [Lauer, A and Hamilton, K, 2013] included 27 models integrated over 20 years of simulated terrestrial cloud cover.
+The ±4 Wm-2 long-wave annual cloud forcing error is empirical and observational.

+Both [8] and [13] demonstrate that TCF error persists across a very large number of sequential calculational steps.
+This frees TCF error from any statistical assumptions concerning independence of subsequent-step error.

+- 12.2.
+The "feedbacks and complexity of the models " is rendered entirely irrelevant by the factual demonstration that model projected air temperature is linear and simple. - 12.3.
+The average CMIP5 cloud forcing error reported by [8] included 27 models integrated over 20 years of simulated terrestrial cloud cover.
 It therefore summarizes an empirically-derived error that persisted across a multi-model 540-year average.

-The reference against observations, the integration over multiple models, and the persistence across long-baseline averaging, demonstrate that the ±4 Wm-2 long-wave cloud forcing error persistently deviates climate model simulations.
+The reference against observations, the integration over multiple models, and the persistence across long-baseline averaging, demonstrate that the $\pm 4 \text{ Wm}^{-2}$ long-wave cloud forcing error persistently deviates climate model simulations.